mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/mrkwnzl/cyphersystem-foundryvtt/total?style=flat-square)
 ![License](https://img.shields.io/github/license/mrkwnzl/cyphersystem-foundryvtt?style=flat-square)

-This is a simple system for the Cypher System family of games (Cypher System, Numenera, The Strange, Predation, Unmasked, Gods of the Fall, Vurt, Shotguns & Sorcery).
+This is a simple system for the Cypher System family of games (Cypher System, Numenera, The Strange, Predation, Unmasked, Gods of the Fall, Vurt, Shotguns & Sorcery) by [Monte Cook Games](https://www.montecookgames.com).

 It’s a very simple, yet very flexible digital character sheet, without any kind of automation.
 Included are some dice macros for the usual rolls in Cypher games.
 This allows players and GMs to use any rules interpretation and house rule they could use at a physical table.
 If you can do it at the table, you can do it with this system.